More than just a common language

 Down to cases

 The differences in approach are not just theoretical, with no tangible or practical differences in outcomes for children.
-They have produced real life results which many Europeans would struggle to comprehend.
+They have produced real life results which many Europeans would struggle to comprehend or would find utterly baffling.

 In Re Guardianship of Philip Becker (1981) involved the parents of a Downs Syndrome child who had been left in institutions all his life.
 Philip developed a heart condition which medical experts felt needed an operation to give him any sort of comfort and reasonable life expectancy.
 The parents refused to give their permission.
 For years the operation did not happen.

-There was a family who used to take Philip into their home for regular visits.
+There was a family who regularly used to take Philip into their home for visits at weekends.
 In the end a judge was persuaded to appoint the weekend carers as the child’s guardians.
 As guardians they immediately gave permission for the operation to be performed.

 The three P’s of the Convention